Cray-HPE/docs-csm/operations/system_configuration_service/Configure_BMC_and_Controller_Parameters_with_scsd.md

 * If `--exclude=` or `--include=` was used with the script, ensure the correct component names (xnames) were specified.
 * Re-run the script with `--debug=3` for verbose debugging output.
 Look for things like missing BMCs, bad authentication token, or bad communications with BMCs.

+If for whatever reason this script fails, SSH keys can be set manually using the following procedure [Manual SSH Key Setting Process](../../troubleshooting/BMC_SSH_key_manual_fixup.md).